TDSoftware/substrate-ipfs-ui/README.md

 - Uploading a file to the integrated IPFS node via the ipfs(AddBytes) extrinsic
 - Retrieving a file from the integrated IPFS node via the ipfs(CatBytes) extrinsic
-- listening to the events emitted by the ocw callback to retrieve the cid/ the data from the extrinsics
+- listening to the events emitted by the ocw callback to retrieve the cid/ data from the extrinsics
-- Converting files to byte arrays and byte arrays to file (by using magic bytes -> some file extensions will not be recongized)
+- Converting files to byte arrays and byte arrays to file (by using magic bytes -> thus some file extensions may not be recognized)
 - Signing the previously mentioned transactions via the polkadot.js browser extensions
 - Indexing the connected blockchains for files uploaded by the selected account (without storage)
 - Switching the connection between different nodes